lalmeida32/rpg-dynamic-hud/README.md

 - enter the client directory and run `yarn install` or `yarn` to install the dependencies.
 - run `yarn run dev` to run it in the development mode.

+- You must have a mongodb instance running on port 27017, and a database called "rpg" in that instance.

 ---

 <br/>